shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

     ```

 12. Once complete, save and exit `lab_part2.sh`.
 Now execute your run with `sudo ./lab_part2.tsc`.
-If it runs successfully you should the classification results for a number of flowers, which look like this:
+If it runs successfully you should the classification results for a number of flowers, which looks like this:
     ```sh
     ---------- Prediction 0 for /home/centos/xfdnn_18_04_02/models/flowers102/../../caffe/examples/flowers/dahlia_03000.jpg
     1.0000 - "pink-yellow dahlia"